JuliaPy/PyCall.jl/README.md

 basic functionality works, but major TODO items are:

-* Currently, the Python library name is hardcoded, but this should be determined from the `python` executable name given when Python is, initialized.
+* Currently, the Python library name is hardcoded, but this should be determined from the `python` executable name given when Python is initialized.
 For now, change the `libpython` variable in `PyCall.jl` to the name of your Python library as needed.